steveklabnik/jujutsu-tutorial/src/sharing-code/named-branches.md

 remote server, and when it's time to update the remote, that's when I update things locally.

-`jj` will update the branch when changes get

 Speaking of remotes, let's talk about that next.